fluxninja/aperture/docs/content/concepts/policies/policy-blueprints.md

 ## Using aperture-blueprints as a jsonnet mixins library

-An alternate way of using aperture-blueprints repository is to import it from another jsonnet project and render policies or dashboards directly in jsonnet.
+An alternate way of using the aperture-blueprints repository is to import it from another jsonnet project and render policies or dashboards directly in jsonnet.

-As an example, to create a ConfigMap with aperture policies that can be loaded by the controller, you need to install aperture-blueprints with jsonnet bundler:
+For example, to create a ConfigMap with Aperture policies that can be loaded by the controller, you need to install aperture-blueprints with the jsonnet bundler:

 ```sh
 jb install github.com/fluxninja/aperture-blueprints@main
 ```

-Additionally, for this example to work install k8s-libsonnet dependency:
+Additionally, for this example to work install the k8s-libsonnet dependency:

 ```sh
 jb install github.com/jsonnet-libs/k8s-libsonnet/1.24@main
 ```

-Finally, you can create a ConfigMap resource with policy like that:
+Finally, you can create a ConfigMap resource with policy like this:

 ```jsonnet
 local k = import "github.com/jsonnet-libs/k8s-libsonnet/1.24/main.libsonnet";